 YACVic coordinates the Youth Participation Practice Network (YPPN), a thriving network of Victorian professionals who are committed to empowering young people through youth participation, youth engagement and supporting the voice of young people.

-This community meets regularly in person and every member has the chance to access the group online to share resources and knowledge as well as seek advice and guidance.
+This community meets regularly in person (or online) and every member has the chance to access the group online to share resources and knowledge as well as seek advice and guidance.

 If you are supporting a youth group or have responsibility for youth engagement, empowerment or development in some way within your role then we would encourage you to join the network.

-For further information or to get an invite, get in touch with Sam Champion, Participation and Development Coordinator, via email@example.com.
+For further information or to get an invite, get in touch with Sam Champion, Participation and Development Manager, via email@example.com.